intmainreturn00/AwesomeNode/README.md

 <img src="https://img.shields.io/badge/made%20with-cocos2dx-blue.svg" alt="made with Cocos2dx">
 ![GitHub stars](https://img.shields.io/github/stars/intmainreturn00/AwesomeNode.svg?style=social)

+You can read about implementation details at my [Medium Post.](https://medium.com/@intmainreturn00/drawing-smooth-lines-with-cocos2dx-d057c41b8af2)
 If you’d like the work, star this repo ⭐️ or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) ☕️

 # Setup